“The greatness of a community is most accurately measured by the compassionate actions of its members.” – Corretta Scott King

 The sales tech space has exploded in recent and it’s a lot to take in.
 It can be hard to really tell them all apart especially as they seem to position the exact same business and sales outcomes.

 As a result, a new organization has emerged to help sales leaders and enablement practitioners approach the sales technology landscape.
-They are called Vendor Neutral and are the product of a collaboration between Nancy Nardin and Dan Cilley.
+They are called Vendor Neutral and are the brainchild of Dan Cilley.
 I’ve known Dan for a little over a year now and he has been a tremendous resource and friend to me.
 He asked a couple of months ago if I would help with his experience room at SES2018 in Denver and I was happy to oblige.
 Those of you who were there will have seen Chris Kingman and I running interviews with various sales enablement professionals.
 We got a lot of great content that we’ll be sharing over the coming weeks.
 It was really fantastic being able to hear from the people who are out there, in the trenches with both sales reps and sales leadership.

 For the former, I’ve thought for a while – and this was validated by the ladies I sat with on the last morning – that we’ve seen the pendulum swing all the way to the technology side of the spectrum but that the market is demanding it swing back towards center and towards a more human-centric approach to skill development.
 Sales software is powerful and helpful and can be leveraged to do great things, but it is not a silver bullet.
 As for the latter, we have got to start sharing ideas and knowledge.
 Looking at my own career, I’ve learned the most from peers and mentors in a totally unstructured manner.
 I have been through an awful lot of formal sales training in my life through traditional sales methodology vendors and I can recall very little of it.
 Let’s enable reps to learn from each other.

 These are just a few observations of my own, and it’s due to the likes of the SE Society and Vendor Neutral that I am afforded the opportunity to observe.
 I love the open collaboration between like-minded people.
-I was happy to heed Dan’s call for help because he’s a genuine guy and I believe in his and Nancy’s cause.
-The more sharing, collaboration and “compassionate action” we can foster within our community, the better off we’ll all be.
+I was happy to heed Dan’s call for help because he’s a genuine guy and I believe in his cause.
+The more sharing, collaboration, and “compassionate action” we can foster within our community, the better off we’ll all be.

 About the Author: